Medications have the potential to harm senior health

 5. Simplify medication schedules

-If your older adult’s medication schedule is getting too complex to manage, ask the doctor or the pharmacist about options for streamlining doses or simplifying medication needs.
+If your older adult’s medication schedule is getting too complex to manage, ask the doctor or pharmacist about options for simplifying their medication needs or routine.

 6. Keep the doctor fully informed and up-to-date

 You see your older adult more often and know them and their routine far better than their doctor could.